I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking just about anything.

 - Add to cooked pasta and serve.

-Now for the real recipe
+Now for the Real Recipe

 I have been working on my ramen broth for about two years.
 I started with the simple recipe above.
 It was great at first.
 A step above anything I used to make for myself.
-But when I would have ramen at a restaurant it was clear that I was missing something.
+But when I would have ramen at a restaurant, it was clear that I was missing something.
 So I started to experiment.
-I always started with the easy recipe and then began adding things in different quantities and seeing how it tasted.
-I had many successes accompanied by failures, but all of them kept progressing me to a point where I am confident in my ability to create a delicious broth.
+I always started with the easy recipe and then began adding things in different quantities and seeing how they tasted.
+I had many successes accompanied by failures, but all of them kept progressing me to a point where I was confident in my ability to create a delicious broth.

 We are going to start in a similar way to the easy recipe, but we will take it to a higher level.
-Oil and garlic are a good start, but if you really want to bring some depth to your broth finely grate some fresh ginger and add all of that to a medium sauce pan and heat until fragrant.
+Oil and garlic are a good start, but if you really want to bring some depth to your broth, finely grate some fresh ginger and add all of that to a medium saucepan and heat until fragrant.

-For this recipe I use just a few basic ingredients, soy sauce, black bean garlic paste, and Korean chili sauce.
+For this recipe, I use just a few basic ingredients, soy sauce, black bean garlic paste, and Korean chili sauce.
 While you could just add the soy sauce and be done with it.
 The other ingredients are going to add additional depth and flavor.
-I personally like a hot and spicy broth so I will always add something similar to the chili paste, or throw in some crushed red pepper.
+I personally like a hot and spicy broth, so I will always add something similar to the chili paste or throw in some crushed red pepper.

-Once you reach this point you can call it quits and eat right away, but time is going to make your broth better and better.
+Once you reach this point, you can call it quits and eat right away, but time is going to make your broth better and better.
 I will usually keep my broth going for about 2 hours.
 For me this seems to be a good range for a flavorful and fully developed broth.
-I have done longer and I have done shorter.
+I have done longer, and I have done shorter.

 I have heard stories of people starting broth the night before and simmering it for 10 hours.
-I have never done this, but maybe some day.
+I have never done this, but maybe someday.

-They key is to experiment and find what you like.
+The key is to experiment and find what you like.

 - 1 tsp minced garlic